-Typically, tenants do not include the entire office on the distribution list as often tenants like to manage the message, and use their own internal means for communications and dissemination of the message.
+Typically, tenants do not include the entire office on the distribution list as often tenants like to manage the message and use their own internal means for communications and dissemination of the message to their employees.
 If contacts wish to be added to the JBG Smith Connect mass emergency alert notifications distribution list property management can assist.